-Putting this into practice is another matter, however.
+Putting this into practice was another matter, however.
 If you

-are able to schedule when a child can be brought to you to
+were able to schedule when a child could be brought to you to

-nurse, you are free to use almost any place on campus (there are
+nurse, you were, and remain, free to use almost any place on campus (there are

 some labs that no one should be eating in; and that should go